Karen Vickery Chair

-Chris is currently the Head of Communications and Marketing at the Australian War Memorial.
-Chris has over 15 years’ experience in the communication sector, working in ministerial offices, government departments and for a number of not for profit and corporate organisations.
+Chris Wagner is currently Managing Director and Partner in Talkforce Media and Communications Strategist.
+Chris has 20 years experience in the communication sector, working in ministerial offices, government departments and for a number of not-for-profit and corporate organisations.

-A former journalist and CYT participant, Chris has a background in matters of the arts, governance, mental health, suicide, criminal and civil justice, national security and emergency management, as well as grassroots community liaison, amongst others.
-He is also a White Ribbon Ambassador, married to a fellow communicator and a father of two very talkative kids.
+A former journalist and Canberra Youth Theatre participant, Chris has a background in the areas of arts, governance, mental health, suicide, criminal and civil justice, national security and emergency management, as well as grassroots community liaison, amongst others.
+He is married to a fellow communicator and a father of two very talkative kids.

-Peter has a background in the creative arts, performance and drama having been involved in multiple productions both on stage and off.
-His connection with Canberra Youth Theatre goes back to 2013 and ever since he has been an avid supporter of CYT.
-He is honoured to be a part of the CYT Board contribute to the valuable role CYT plays in the community and youth culture.
+Peter has also practiced in corporate governance, intellectual property and business transactions including for multiple not-for-profit and charitable organisations.
+Peter has a background in the creative arts, performance and drama having studied these at university and has been involved in multiple productions both on stage and off (including with Canberra Youth Theatre).
+His connection with Canberra Youth Theatre goes back to 2013 when his wife, Cassandra, worked and trained with the company.
+He has been an avid supporter since.